 5. By its decision 2022/353, the Economic and Social Council decided that the twenty- second session of the Permanent Forum would be held at United Nations Headquarters from 17 – 28 April 2023.

-6. At its 3rd and 4th meetings, on 18 April, the Permanent Forum considered agenda item 3, entitled “Discussion on the theme” Indigenous peoples, human health, planetary and territorial health and climate change: a rights-based approach”.
-For its consideration of the item, the Forum had before it a note by the Secretariat transmitting the findings of the study on “Indigenous determinants of health in the 2030 Agenda”, commissioned by the Forum (E/C.19/2023/5).
-At its 13th meeting, on 28th April, the Forum considered and adopted its recommendations submitted under that item (see chap.
+6. At its 3rd and 4th meetings, on 18 April, the Permanent Forum considered agenda item 3, entitled “Discussion on the theme, ‘Indigenous peoples, human health, planetary and territorial health and climate change: a rights-based approach’.
+For its consideration of the item, the Forum had before it a note by the Secretariat transmitting the findings of a study, commissioned by the Forum, on Indigenous determinants of health in the 2030 Agenda (E/C.19/2023/5).
+At its 13th meeting, on 28 April, the Forum considered and adopted its recommendations submitted under that item (see chap.
 I, sect.
 B).

-7. At its 7th and 9th meetings, on 20 and 25 April, the Forum considered agenda item 4, entitled “Discussion on the six mandated areas of the Permanent Forum (economic and social development, culture, environment, education, health and human rights), with reference to the United Nations Declaration on the Rights of Indigenous Peoples, the outcome document of the World Conference on Indigenous Peoples and the 2030 Agenda for Sustainable Development”.
-For its consideration of the item, the Forum had before it three notes by the Secretariat transmitting a report on the System-wide Action Plan for Ensuring a Coherent Approach to Achieving the ends of the United Nations Declaration on the Rights of Indigenous Peoples, including in the 2030 Agenda: Implementation by the United Nations System (E/C.19/2023/2); the findings of the study on “Indigenous Determinants of Health in the 2030 Agenda (E/C.19/2023/5)”; and the report on the study on “Implementing Free, Prior and Informed Consent in the Context of Indigenous Peoples (E/C.19/2023/6).
+7. At its 7th and 9th meetings, on 20 and 24 April, the Forum considered agenda item 4, entitled “Discussion on the six mandated areas of the Permanent Forum (economic and social development, culture, environment, education, health and human rights), with reference to the United Nations Declaration on the Rights of Indigenous Peoples, the outcome document of the World Conference on Indigenous Peoples and the 2030 Agenda for Sustainable Development”.
+For its consideration of the item, the Forum had before it three notes by the Secretariat, entitled “System-wide action plan for ensuring a coherent approach to achieving the ends of the United Nations Declaration on the Rights of Indigenous Peoples, including in the 2030 Agenda: implementation by the United Nations system” (E/C.19/2023/2); “Indigenous determinants of health in the 2030 Agenda” (E/C.19/2023/5); and “Implementing free, prior and informed consent in the context of Indigenous Peoples” (E/C.19/2023/6).
 At its 13th meeting, the Forum considered and adopted its recommendations submitted under that item (see chap.
 I, sect.
 B).

-8. At its 9th meeting, on 24April, the Permanent Forum considered agenda item 5 (a), entitled “Dialogue with indigenous peoples”.
+8. At its 9th meeting, the Forum considered agenda item 5 (a), entitled “Dialogue with Indigenous Peoples”.
 At its 13th meeting, the Forum considered and adopted its recommendations submitted under that item (see chap.
 I, sect.
 B).

-9. At its 12th meeting on 27 April, the Forum considered agenda item 5 (b), entitled “Dialogue with Member States”.
+9. At its 12th meeting, on 27 April, the Forum considered agenda item 5 (b), entitled “Dialogue with Member States”.
 At its 13th meeting, the Forum considered and adopted its recommendations submitted under that item (see chap.
 I, sect.
 B).

-10. At its 10th meeting, on 25 April, the Forum considered agenda item 5 (c), entitled “Dialogue with United Nations agencies, funds and programmes”.
+10. At its 10th meeting, on 25 April, the Forum considered agenda item 5 (c), entitled “Dialogue with the United Nations agencies, funds and programmes”.
 At its 13th meeting, the Forum considered and adopted its recommendations submitted under that item (see chap.
 I, sect.
 B).

-11. At its 5th and 6th meetings, on 19 April, the Forum considered agenda item 5 (d), entitled “Human rights dialogue with the Special Rapporteur on the rights of indigenous peoples and the Expert Mechanism on the Rights of Indigenous Peoples”.
+11. At its 5th and 6th meetings, on 19 April, the Forum considered agenda item 5 (d), entitled “Human rights dialogue with the Special Rapporteur on the rights of Indigenous Peoples and the Expert Mechanism on the Rights of Indigenous Peoples”.
 At its 13th meeting, the Forum considered and adopted its recommendations submitted under that item (see chap.
 I, sect.
 B).

-12. At seven informal meetings, including two sets of two meetings held in parallel, from 26 to 27 April, the Forum considered agenda item 5 (e), entitled “Regional dialogues”.
+12. At seven informal meetings, including two sets of two meetings held in parallel, on 26 and 27 April, the Forum considered agenda item 5 (e), entitled “Regional dialogues”.
 At its 13th meeting, the Forum considered and adopted its recommendations submitted under that item (see chap.
 I, sect.
 B).